Probing new physics with high-multiplicity events: UHE neutrinos at air-shower detector arrays: Conclusion

 \section{Conclusion}

-With the possibilities of new physics above $\mathcal{O}(10)$ TeV for CM energy, we studied generic search strategies using the ultra-high energy cosmic rays and their detection at air-shower detectors.
-Comparing with the conventional QCD events, we found that the new physics events would have larger multiplicities thus have characteristic features in showering processes: more spread injection points in $X^{\rm aid}_{\rm Max}$, larger $N_{\rm Charge}$ at higher energies, and also distinguishable numbers of electromagnetic, muonic and hadronic components.
-The features are highlighted in schematic figure in Fig.~\ref{EAS_view_schematic}.
-Finally, we also have studied potential implication of new physics interactions to the `muon excess' events reported by Pierre Auger and TA data but the types of new physics interactions we have considered in this paper would not really explain the excesses.
-With the improved determination of nuclei compositions \cite{Aab:2017cgk} and the origins of ultra-high-energy cosmic rays \cite{Aab:2017tyv} in the future, the cosmic ray air-shower events from the high-multiplicity process can provide even more handles to find the new physics events based on our analysis.
-The future air-shower array experiments \cite{Blumer:2010zza,Sagawa:2016ysc} will reveal the detailed nature of these kinds of new physics possibilities soon. \\
+Targeting potential new physics located at $\mathcal{O}(10)$ TeV, we studied generic search strategies at the air-shower detector array experiments such as Telescope Array Experiment and Pierre-Auger Observatory, where the collisions of { UHE neutrinos} and nucleons in the atmosphere are observed.
+Comparing the signal events with conventional { charged CR and CC/NC} background events, we found that our target events have larger multiplicities and thus have characteristic features in showering processes: { {\it i)} larger $X_0$ than charged CR background, {\it ii)} larger $N_{\rm Charged}$ than CC/NC neutrino shower at higher energies, {\it iii)} smaller $\Delta X$ than CC/NC background}, and also distinguishable numbers of electromagnetic, muonic and hadronic components.
+The features are highlighted in the schematic figure in Fig.~\ref{EAS_view_schematic}.
+Finally, we also studied potential implication of new physics interactions to the `muon deficit in models' seen in Auger and TA data.

-\acknowledgments This work was supported in part by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIP) (No. 2016R1A2B2016112) and also in part by the Yonsei University Future-leading Research Initiative of 2017 (2017-22-0068).